Links on Android Authority may earn us a commission. Learn more.

 The sum of these parts is Tensor, a chip that Google says delivers new speech, translation, text-to-speech, computational photography, videography, and security features not previously available to mobile devices.

 So, how does it perform?

 When it comes to regular smartphone tasks, such as downloading and installing applications or swiping through the user interface or opening and closing apps, it runs mostly fine.
 Performance is as smooth and as quick as you’d expect from any flagship smartphone.
 I didn’t notice any performance hiccups other than the occasional app crash and the aforementioned scrolling behavior.
-Nothing out of the ordinary for a pre-retail device.
+Nothing out of the ordinary.
 Gaming was not a problem for the phone, either.
 The 3D games I tested, including Call of Duty Mobile, ran really well and action was smooth throughout.

 Running benchmarks tells a somewhat different story.
 Pushing the Google Pixel 6 Pro through AnTuTu, Geekbench, and 3DMark shows us a machine that puts up respectable numbers that are still a stone’s throw from the top of the game.
-In general, the Pixel 6 Pro put up scores that were about 80% of those attained by smartphones running the Qualcomm Snapdragon 888 — a processor that’s nearly a year old and soon to be eclipsed by a new chip from Qualcomm.
-In our homegrown Speed Test G benchmark, which balances CPU and GPU tests, it recorded a time of one minute 33 seconds, which is well behind the top score of one minute 13 seconds, though still competitive with other devices in the price range.
+In general, the Pixel 6 Pro put up scores that were about 80% of those attained by smartphones running the Qualcomm Snapdragon 888 — a processor that’s already been eclipsed by the Snapdragon 8 Gen 1.
+In our homegrown Speed Test G benchmark, which balances CPU and GPU tests, the Pixel 6 Pro recorded a time of one minute 33 seconds, which is well behind the top score of one minute 13 seconds, though still competitive with other devices in the price range.

 Benchmarking is not what matters to Google.
 AI- and ML-driven experiences do.